KoalaGrylls/06_berties_33751409/README.md

 ## Setup Instructions

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Start the application using `npm start`
+3. Run `node index.js` to run local
+4. Use links.txt Homepage

 The app uses MySQL for data storage and EJS for server-side rendering.